RoySegall/gizra.com/src/_posts/2017-03-07-its-not-a-wonder-women.md

 “Women are incapable of solidarity.”
 I bet you’ve heard this once or twice in your life, especially in an office environment.
 I want to refute this.

 I must admit that I am guilty of believing this sentiment.
 I felt it growing up.
-I was a “tomboy.”
+I was a “tomboy”.
 I mostly hung out with my male-cousins and my brother.
 For me it was easier - I thought it meant no drama, no hidden intentions, no judgement - just blunt-in-your-face attitude.
 I luckily did not skip all together on the opportunity to bring wonderful women into my life.
 It just meant that I handpicked my girlfriends.
 Those that survived my aggressive filtering, still remain my girlfriends until this day and I can't imagine how my life would have looked like without them.

 [pix of wonderwoman and the guys]